hankbesser/recursive-agents/README.md

 # Recursive Companion 🔄

-## A Meta-Framework for Self-Improving AI Agents
+## A Meta-Framework for Self-Improving Agents

-Recursive Companion implements a **three-phase iterative refinement architecture** where AI agents critique and improve their own outputs.
+Recursive Companion implements a **three-phase iterative refinement architecture** where LLM agents (instances of Classes) critique and improve their own outputs.
 Unlike single-pass systems, each agent automatically tracks its full revision history, making every decision inspectable and debuggable.

 ![Sequence Flow](images/Sequence_Summary.svg)
 - See the [Architecture Documentation](docs/RC_architecture.md) for detailed system design.

 ### Why Recursive Companion?

-**See inside your AI's thinking.*** While other frameworks show you what happened, RC shows you why.
+**See inside the thinking.*** While other frameworks show you what happened, RC shows you why.
 Every agent maintains a complete audit trail of its critique-revision cycles, stopping conditions, and decision rationale.
 This transparency is built-in, not bolted on.

 *Unlike single-shot responses, agents systematically refine their outputs by critiquing and improving their own work—thinking about their thinking.